kanaria69/Mainecoco/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## Me and my mates are in a band called Duvet.
+We're a cover band.